 P68 competitive advantages:

 Stability is the foundation for accurate data.
 The high-wing configuration ensures both unobstructed ground visibility and ensures very good aerodynamic stability.
-The aircraft design permits one to stay within very narrow parameters, even in rough conditions (Roll +/- 2 degrees and pitch +/- 3 degrees).

 Most high resolution data acquisition requires low speed to capture as many details as possible.
 The Vulcanair/Partenavia is designed to have excellent controllability even at low airspeed.
 Lowest operational speed (Clean stall speed x 1.30 = 85kt or 157 km/h).
 Flexibility is the key word when it comes to the Vulcanair/Partenavia, so not only does the aircraft have excellent low speed capabilities, but it also has the largest speed range for its category.
 Operational range: 85kt to 160kt (157 km/h to 297 km/h) which makes the aircraft suitable for many different applications.